Simulated LSST Observations of Real Metre-scale Imminent Impactors: Full Survey Results

-\textbf{USG\_2015-05-10T07-45} was observed 14 times across a 20 day window (from 21 - 1 days before impact; Table \ref{tab:150510_observations}).
-Multiple observations are recorded on the nights starting MJD 57144 (three observations), 57145 (seven), 57148 (two).
-These satisfying the conditions of the SSP (three tracklets within 14 days), so the object is `discovered' four days before impact.
-This is a significant increase on the current earliest alert time of 21 hours for 2014 AA \citep{Kowalski14, Farnocchia16}.
+\textbf{USG\_2015-05-10T07-45} was observed 16 times in four filters (\textit{rizy}) across a 20 day window (from 21 - 1 days before impact).
+The observations satisfied the conditions of both the default SSP (three tracklets within 14 days) and the three-observation tracklet method, so the object was `discovered' seven days before impact.

-LSST generally revists the same part of the sky twice per night, so builds tracklets of two observations.
-The fact that the tracklet generated six nights pre-impact contains seven observations is therefore somewhat unique, as the object happened to sit within four (overlapping) pointings.

-USG\_2015-05-10T07-45 came from an evolved orbit (a = 1.39 AU, e = 0.27) at low inclination (i = 2.3$^{\circ}$) and had a low impact velocity (12.2 km s$^{-1}$).
+This object came from an evolved orbit (a = 1.39 AU, e = 0.27) at low inclination (i = 2.3$^{\circ}$) and had a low impact velocity (12.2 km s$^{-1}$).

+\textbf{USG\_2019-01-22T09-18} was observed 14 times in four filters (\textit{griz}) across a 10 day window, and subsequently discovered by both methods 3.5 years before impact.
+It had an evolved Earth-like orbit (a = 1.01 AU, e = 0.07, 2.5$^{\circ}$) and a low impact speed (11.6 km s$^{-1}$).

+We note here that, because of the uncertainties associated with USG-derived orbits (Sec. \ref{subsec:usg_issues}), it is uncertain whether this specific object would have actually been observed that far before impact years pre-impact.
+Conversely, it is doubtful whether observations of the object would have been precise enough to predict the impact (or associate the observations with the observed event) without follow-up observations.
+This case is nonetheless interesting in showing that this configuration of a small metre-scale impactor detected several oppositions before impact is possible.

+\textbf{USG\_2019-05-21T13-12} was observed 12 times over 34 days, and was discovered 28 days before impact using the 3-observation method.
+It was on a low inclination evolved orbit (a = 1.2 AU, e = 0.15, i = 2.6$^{\circ}$) and had a low impact speed (11.5 km s$^{-1}$).
+It has the highest impact energy (1.6 kT TNT) and absolute magnitude (H$_r$ = 28.6) of all 30 observed impactors.
+The fireball from this impact was also observed by members of the public in South Australia\footnote{https://www.abc.net.au/news/2019-05-22/suspected-meteor-spotted-across-the-sky-in-south-australia/11136648}.